nemishzalavadiya/Web-Scraping-With-Free-Proxies-And-Scrapy-Tool/README.md

    Crawl-delay: 3

       <p>&nbsp&nbsp&nbsp Here, In this approch i have used complete transparancy by getting every line of json file with different request by changing ip address.
 Which by the way i got from free-proxies site.
 It's very much secure because of scrapy's inbuilt support. which is choice of major web scraper because of simplicity and efficiency.</p>
-      <p>&nbsp&nbsp So, It's gonna take time to load all the data from the site </p>
+      <p>&nbsp&nbsp becuase of this approch, It's gonna take time to load all the data from the site </p>

 ### Scrapy is a very efficient and handy tool for web scraping purpose.
 I have used it here in this project where what i did is,